Bitcoin-only. Non-custodial. MCP-native.

 Get started in three steps

-Open core.
-The sidecar is free and open source.
+Open core. leashd is free and open source.
 The hosted control plane has a paid tier.

 - 01